aarobel/Surface-Expression-Of-Low-Basal-Friction/README.md

 	ibx	|  Double	|	The Polar Stereographic x-coordinate of the along-flow interpolated slope break.
 If no point is found, this field will be NAN. iby	|  Double	|	The Polar Stereographic y-coordinate of the along-flow interpolated slope break.
 If no point is found, this field will be NAN. ib_dist	|  Double	|	The Eucledian distance between the along-flow slope break point and the flexure point in meters.
-If no along-flow slope break is found, this field is NAN. gradients_flag	|  String	|	Quality-check which describes the difference dir_flag	|  String	|	Describes whether the along-flow slope break point is 'upstream' or 'downstream' of the flexure point.
+If no along-flow slope break is found, this field is NAN. gradients_flag	|  String	|	Quality-check which describes the difference between the surface gradient at the flexure point and the slope break point.
+If the difference between the two unit vectors is less than 90 degrees, this field is 'ok'.
+If the difference is greater than 90 degrees, this field is 'abnormal'.
+If no along-flow slope break is found or the algorithm is unable to resolve either surface gradient, this field is NAN. dir_flag	|  String	|	Describes whether the along-flow slope break point is 'upstream' or 'downstream' of the flexure point.
 If no along-flow direction can be found with the BedMachine data, this field is 'no sfc gradient at f'.
-If an along-flow direction is found without an along-flow slope break, this field is 'no ib found'. dir_vec		|  Double (vector)	|	If an along-flow slope break point is found, this field holds the unit vector describing the along-flow direction from the flexure point.
+If an along-flow direction is found without an along-flow slope break, this field is 'no ib found'. dir_vec		|  Double (2x1 vector)	|	If an along-flow slope break point is found, this field holds the unit vector describing the along-flow direction from the flexure point.
 If no along-flow slope break is found, this field is NAN. icerise	|  Boolean	|	Describes whether the flexure point and slope break points lie on an ice rise (1) or on the ice sheet (0).